timbitz/Aligater/README.md

 aligater post [filtering_flags] [--blast] [--ractip]
 ```

 It is recommended that these commands be run separately, to effectively make use system resources.
-For example, `--ractip` takes several hours with multiple cores (`-p`), but doesn't require much RAM.
-Meanwhile, `--blast` does require significant RAM as well!
+For example, `--ractip` takes several hours with substantial CPU on multiple cores (`-p`), but doesn't require much RAM.
+Meanwhile, `--blast` is very CPU heavy and requires significant RAM as well!

 The first command `aligater post --blast` should be considered mandatory, it is *not* recommended to skip this step.
 This step requires proper installation of `blastn` and the blast databases to the environmental variable `BLASTDB`.